 Security was a hot topic on our blog.
 The third highest‑ranking post of 2017 was

 Rate Limiting with NGINX and NGINX Plus.
 The post shows how rate limiting is a valuable feature for both security – it can help stop DDoS and password‑guessing attacks – and site stability, as rate limiting can also help manage surges of legitimate traffic.

-Posts on the NGINX WAF, which is about one year old, and free SSL certificates were also widely read.
-The NGINX WAF, based on ModSecurity 3.0, works with NGINX Plus and includes award‑winning support from NGINX, Inc. Free SSL certificates are particularly valuable in microservices implementations, where service instances come and go frequently.
+Posts on other security topics were also widely read, including those about NGINX ModSecurity WAF, which is about one year old, and free SSL certificates.
+NGINX ModSecurity WAF, a dynamic module for NGINX Plus based on ModSecurity 3.0, includes award‑winning support from NGINX, Inc. Free SSL certificates are particularly valuable in microservices implementations, where service instances come and go frequently.

 4. Load Balancing